adeliadanjou/sonia_bravo/MYREADME.md

  - Depende de la app que estemos hablando.
 Todo es importante y todos estos errores de envío deberían de manejarse para que se intentasen hasta que no fallasen.
 Para mí es igualmente importante que si tengo una app y falla una búsqueda en la base de datos de un cliente y este tiene que intentarlo varias veces se va a molestar de que no funcione.
 También si está enviando un mensaje en un email y no llega molestará.

+EXERCISE 4:

+models/Message.js --> created UserCredit model in order to have credit balance

+clients/creditSave.js --> created creditSave to recharge credit.
+We also lock the operation in order to protect it.

+routes/postMessages.js --> updated.
+Here we call our post /messages to make messages but first we call creditValidation in order to see if we have credit to post.

+validations/creditValidation.js --> Here we see if we have credit to post messages or not.
+ If we haven't, a message appear telling you "No cash, No messages", If we have, then we call function validation.js:

+validations/creditValidation.js --> Now we have credit, we see if the message we sent have the proper body.
+If everything is OK and we send the message, then we call pay function, which substrate credit if the message is send with a status 200 and we also lock the operation in order to protect it.

+clients/pay.js --> created pay to substract credit when we send messages